AngelFelizR/ISL-Practice/README.md

 ## Types of models

 - **Parametric methods**
   1. Make an assumption about the functional form.
-For example assuming linearity.
+For example, assuming linearity.
   2. Estimate a small number parameters based on training data.
   3. Are easy to interpret.
 - **Non-parametric methods**